juandados/opt-sugar/README.rst

 .. |ScikitLearn| replace:: 1.1.2

 **opt-sugar**
-is a Python package meant to make the optimization operation (OptOps) tasks easier by providing the building block need to use mlflow for experimentation in the field of mathematical optimization.
+is a Python package meant to make the optimization operation (OptOps) tasks easier by providing the building blocks needed to use mlflow for mathematical optimization experimentation.

 The project was started in oct 2022 by Juan Chacon.